MarianDubei/TwitterFriendsReader/README.md

 Object #3
 Object #4

-Enter object number to check, 'back' to return one level back or 'exit' to exit:
+Enter object number to check its structure, 'back' to return one level back or 'exit' to exit:
 ```

 If level contains not an Object, but a list of other Objects, user has to type number of Object to check its content.
 To go back on the structure user can type in ```back```.